Bubbles877/ai-slack-bot/README.md

 - LLM_MAX_MESSAGES
   - Maximum number of messages to include in the conversation history passed to the LLM (<0: unlimited)
   - The most recent messages are prioritized up to the maximum count
+- LLM_INCLUDES_OTHER_BOT_MESSAGES
+  - Whether to pass messages from other Slack bots to the LLM

 #### 3.2.2.
 LLM Related